deusx7/deusx7.github.io/Posts/CyblackCTF/CyblackCTF2.md

 we can try random default credentials like `admin:password` `admin:admin` `administrator:password123` etc.

 Now if you're using wordlists like rockyou.txt or fasttrack.txt you won't have success with brute forcing because the password doesn't exit there.
-This is why manually testing knowing default credentials first is a good thing or even creating a custom wordlist.
+This is why manually testing using default credentials first is a good thing or even creating a custom wordlist.

-After much trial and error, using the credentials `admin:Admin`, we gain access to the admin panel
+After much trial and error, using the credentials `admin:Admin`, we gain access to the admin panel.
+Weirdly enough, the password "Admin" is not present in the whole of rockyou and fasttrack.

 ![](attachments/20240721155723.png)